 Behind the Wheel

-No matter which engine you choose, the Range Rover is very fast.
+No matter which engine you choose, the Range Rover is fast — very fast.
 But the overarching impression here is one of world-class refinement.
 Whether you’re making time in the fast lane or gliding across sand dunes in the desert, the Range Rover remains cool, calm and collected.
 The standard air suspension keeps the ride smooth on just about any surface, while a variety of electronic aids keep you on course in corners.
-We also love the super-high, commanding driving position — a traditional Range Rover strength that happily persists here.
+We also love the super-high command driving position — a traditional Range Rover strength that happily persists here.
 No vehicle is invincible, but perhaps the Range Rover comes closer than any other to feeling that way.